 The annual Balboa Park Sustainability Program’s event returned on October 17, 2018 for the fifth year, under a new name, the Balboa Park Sustainability Forum.
 The Sustainability Forum was equal parts educational and celebratory.
 This event continues to grow and this year, 178 community members attended from 75 different organizations and businesses to hear from sustainability thought leaders and to celebrate the strides made by organizations in Balboa Park.

 Balboa Park Sustainability Program Manager, Rubi Baricuatro, announced 2018 as the 10th anniversary of sustainability success in Balboa Park.
 She spotlighted partnerships that have contributed to the Sustainability Program’s success including: San Diego Gas & Electric for their continued support as founding partners of the program since 2008, City of San Diego for their partnership since the program’s inception, elected officials representing federal, state, and city districts, the member organizations of the Cultural Partnership, and the many partnerships with organizations made along the way.
 This year, multiple measures were taken to save resources.
 The event program was accessible online rather than printed, and through a special sponsorship from Siemens Industry, Inc., organic waste from the event was composted in partnership with the Solana Center for Environmental Innovation, and remaining food was donated making this our first zero waste event!
+Read the waste diversion report here.
 In addition, our continued partnership with the Climate Science Alliance allowed us to display art created by Climate Art Fellow, Audrey Carver, called “Faces of Change” that depicts community members who are affected by climate change.
 Eowyn Bates, Vice President of Institutional Advancement at the San Diego Natural History Museum, welcomed attendees to the venue and shared their steps to becoming a sustainable facility, which include their admirable efforts to make their building more energy efficient.
 Dr. Steven Snyder, Board President of the Cultural Partnership, then took to the stage, he stated the lasting importance of the Sustainability Program in Balboa Park over the years.
 He conveyed that we all have to work together to achieve our sustainability goals because no change will happen if just one person makes an effort.

 We were honored to have Congresswoman Susan Davis present the Sustainability Program with a commendation for ten years of enhancing visitor enjoyment through sustainable business practices.
 She went on to say how important collaborations are to achieving shared goals.
 Opening remarks continued with Lisa Davidson, Director of Customer Programs at SDG&E. She spoke on the copious accomplishments of the program in partnership with SDG&E. These include implementing energy efficiency projects that have collectively saved the organizations in the Park over $1.8 million, savings that in turn, allow them to advance their mission and continue to serve the community.
 In addition, SDG&E has provided over $850,000 in incentives and rebates for completion of these projects.